-Thank goodness the boo wanted to be the same thing the next night because at least I got practice on his makeup.
-We hit up a penthouse party downtown for about an hour and caught up with his friends.
+We hit up a penthouse party downtown for about an hour.
 I haven’t been to the Ogden in a while, and I definitely missed the views at the penthouse patio.
 You can see the whole Las Vegas Strip from their penthouse deck.
-And we got to see his dear friends who dressed up as IT and Georgie.
+And we got to see friends who dressed up as IT and Georgie.

 I came as Minnie Mouse because I honestly just got lazy.
 It was an easy and fun costume that didn’t get in my way or make me feel annoyed after wearing it for a bit.
 Plus, I hadn’t broken out that dress in a year!
 It was time to wear it again.
 This year’s Halloween was definitely different from my previous ones.
 I used to buy costumes but I quite like the idea of repurposing pieces from my closet to create a movie-inspired look.
 I think I’ll be doing this from now on…

 The party didn’t stop after the penthouse.
 We decided to go to KAOS Dayclub & Nightclub at the Palms and I’m so grateful we did.
 They had just premiered their Demon Dome on Halloween and we wanted to check it out.
 That next Monday, KAOS closed its doors—one of my favorite clubs and also the largest dayclub in the world.
 It just reminds you how Vegas business works and I’m glad I’m not working for the clubs anymore.

 Halloween 2019 was definitely one for the books.
 Best Halloween I’ve had, ever.